MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/ecs.md

 ## ECS Service

 - ECS services define how many tasks should run and how they should be running
-- They ensure that the number of tasks desired are running across fleet of EC2 instances
+- They ensure that the number of tasks desired are running across a fleet of EC2 instances
 - ECS services can be linked to an Elastic Load Balancer (NLB/ALB)

 ## ECS Data Volumes (EFS)

 - We can use Amazon EFS file systems to mount them to ECS tasks
 - Works with both EC2 and Fargate launch types
-- Tasks running in any AZ will share the same data in EFS file system
+- Tasks running in any AZ will share the same data on an EFS file system
 - Fargate + EFS =  Serverless
 - Use cases for EFS usage: persistent multi-AZ shared storage for containers
 - Amazon S3 cannot be mounted as a file system! (sort of, this is what the exam expects)

 ## ECS - Auto Scaling

-- Service Auto Scaling (optional): we can configure the minimum number of tasks, maximum number of tasks and the desired number of task.
+- Service Auto Scaling (optional): we can configure the minimum & maximum number of tasks, and the desired number of tasks.
 It is similar to EC2 auto scaling
 - We can scale based on the following metrics:
     - ECS Service Average CPU Utilization
     - ECS Service Average Memory Utilization
     - ALB Request Count Per Target - metric coming from the ALB
 - Scaling policies:
-    - **Target Tracking**: scale based on target value for a specific CloudWatch metroc
+    - **Target Tracking**: scaling based on target value for a specific CloudWatch metric
     - **Step Scaling**: requires alarms to increase and decrease the number of tasks
-    - **Scheduled Scaling**: scale based on a predefined date/time
+    - **Scheduled Scaling**: scaling based on a predefined date/time
 - ECS Service Auto Scaling (task level) != EC2 Auto Scaling (instance level)
 - Fargate Auto Scaling is much easier to manage
 - Auto Scaling EC2 instances: